-However, while giving unrestricted resource access to developers can make them very agile, it can also lead to unintended cost consequences.
+However, while unrestricted to resources can make developers very agile, it can also lead to unexpected costs.
 For example, a development team might be approved to deploy a set of resources for testing but forget to delete them when testing is complete.
-These resources will continue to accrue costs even though their use is no longer approved or necessary.
+These resources will continue to accrue costs even though they are no longer approved or necessary.

-The solution to this problem is resource access governance.
-Governance refers to the ongoing process of managing, monitoring, and auditing the use of Azure resources to meet the goals and requirements of your organization.
+The solution is resource access governance.
+Governance is the ongoing process of managing, monitoring, and auditing the use of Azure resources to meet the goals and requirements of your organization.

-These goals and requirements are unique to each organization so it's not possible to have a one-size-fits-all approach to governance.
-Rather, Azure implements two primary governance tools, role based access control (RBAC), and resource policy, and it's up to each organization to design their governance model using them.
+These requirements are unique to each organization, so a one-size-fits-all approach to governance isn't helpful.
+Instead, it's up to each organization to design their governance model using Azure's two primary governance tools: role based access control (RBAC), and resource policy.

-RBAC defines roles, and roles define the capabilities for a user that is assigned the role.
-For example, the owner role enables all capabilites (create, read, update, and delete) for a resource, while the reader roles enables only the read capability.
-Roles can be defined with a broad scope that applies to many resources types, or a narrow scope that applies to a few.
+RBAC defines roles, and roles define the operations allowed for each user assigned to that role.
+For example, the owner role allows all operations (create, read, update, and delete) on a resource, while the reader role allows only read operations.
+Roles can be defined broadly and applied to many resource types, or defined more narrowly and applied to just a few resource types.

 Resource policies define rules for resource creation.
-For example, a resource policy can limit the SKU of a VM to a particular pre-appproved size.
-Or, a resource policy can enforce the addition of a tag with a cost center when the request is made to create the resource.
+For example, a resource policy can limit the SKU of a virtual machine to a particular preapproved size.
+Another resource policy could enforce the application of a tag for an assigned cost center when the request is made to create the resource.

-When configuring these tools, an important consideration is balancing governance versus organizational agility.
-That is, the more restrictive your governance policy, the less agile your developers and IT workers become.
-This is because a restrictive goverance policy may require more manual steps, such as requiring a developer to fill out a form or send an email to a person on the governance team to manually create a resource.
-The goverance team has finite capabilities and may become backlogged, resulting in unproductive development teams waiting for their resources to be created and unneeded resources accruing costs while they wait to be deleted.
+When configuring these tools, it is important to balance governance and organizational agility.
+The more restrictive your governance policy, the less agile your developers and IT workers will be.
+A restrictive governance policy may require more manual steps like requiring a developer to fill out a form or send an email to a member of the governance team to manually create a resource.
+The governance team has finite capacity and may become a bottleneck, resulting in development teams waiting unproductively for their resources to be created, or unneeded resources accruing costs before they are deleted.

-Now that you understand the concept of cloud resource goverance, learn more about how resource access is managed in Azure.
+Now that you understand the concept of cloud resource governance, learn more about how resource access is managed in Azure.